Median-Group/median-group.github.io/content/pages/team.md

 Title: Team

 Ben Hoffman has worked as a researcher for GiveWell and the Open Philanthropy Project, and worked in financial services managing a risk analytics team.
-He holds an MS in Mathematics and Statistics from Georgetown University, and a BA from St John’s College.
+He holds an MS in Mathematics and Statistics from Georgetown University, and a BA from St John's College.

 J. Bryce Hidysmith was previously a designer and strategist for the hedge fund Numerai, and writes essays at www.hidysmith.com.